mvolkmann/blog/src/swift.md

 ## Initializers

-Structs and classes can define `init` methods that initialize ALL of their properties that do not have default values.
+Structs and classes can define `init` methods.
+These must initialize ALL of non-optional properties that do not have a specified default value.
 These are referred to as "designated initializers".
 Designated initializers for classes must also initialize all inherited properties.